L0NG1NG/NewConceptEnglish/2/Lesson42.md

 4. When he began to play a tune, we had our first glimpse of the snake.
 5. It rose out of the basket and began to follow the movements of the pipe.
 6. We were very much surprised when the snake charmer suddenly began to play jazz and modern pop songs.
-7. The snake, however, continued to 'dance' slowly.
+7. The snake, however, continued to 'dance'。/ slowly.
 8. It obviously could not tell the difference between Indian music and jazz!

 ## 复习have用法